Skip to main content

 The central pillar of employee rights in workplace wellness initiatives is the principle of voluntary participation.

 The law has struggled to define the precise point at which an incentive becomes so substantial that it is effectively a penalty, making your choice feel less than voluntary.
 This distinction between a permissible “carrot” and an impermissible “stick” is at the heart of the legal debate surrounding wellness programs.
-The overarching goal of these regulations is to ensure that your decision to share your is a genuine choice, not a response to financial pressure.
+The overarching goal of these regulations is to ensure that your decision to share your health information is a genuine choice, not a response to financial pressure.

 Understanding Your Basic Rights